Zendro-dev/Zendro-dev.github.io/SPA_howto.md

 Save as an .xlsx file.
 It should be ready to upload it to Zendro!

-Alternatively, if you are using a Text Editor (e.g. NotePad, Sublime Text) to generate a .csv, your file should look something like this (here we quoted all fields to prevent any ambiguity):
+Alternatively, if you are using a Text Editor (e.g. NotePad, Sublime Text) or a command line program (e.g. R, python) to generate a .csv, your file should look something like this (here we quoted all fields to prevent any ambiguity):

 ```
 river_id,name,length,country_ids